thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 </select>
 ```

 #### 💪 Exercise
-Make your form from earlier into a survey form with the following choices of favorite cereal:
+Make your form from earlier into a survey form with the following `options` of favorite cereal:
 - Frosted Flakes
 - Honey Nut Cheerios
 - Cinnamon Toast Crunch